• Skip to primary navigation

 • These oat and almond flour waffles are so filling and great for a gluten free weekend brunch.

 • These almond flour pancakes are loaded with almond flour and have a touch of almond extract to punch the flavor up.
-Yum!

-• Lemon poppyseed pancakes are so light and delicious, such a great way to start the day.
+• Lemon poppyseed pancakes are so light and delicious, and such a great way to start the day.

 Loaf of chocolate chip banana bread with two slices cut at end of loaf